mosquito-risk/Nacala/README.md

 ## Data
 All the data and trained models used in the correspoding paper can be accessed through this link: [Data and Models](https://sid.erda.dk/sharelink/aHw1Pey5BC).
 * The training, validation and test sets are provided in `test.zip` and `train.zip` files.
 The `train.zip` file contains both `train` and `valid` sets.
-* The trained models are also provided and can be accessed from the `models` folder in the above link
+* The trained models are also provided and can be accessed in the `models` folder in the same link
 * The data and models can be dowloaded directly by going to the link or using `download.py` file
 * The below command is an example for downloading and extracting the test set (for train set `--filename` is `train`) <br />
   ```python download.py --filename test --outdir ./datasets``` <br />